SomeWeekendReading/someweekendreading.github.io/quotes.md

 [Richard Hofstader](https://en.wikipedia.org/wiki/Richard_Hofstader),
 [_The Paranoid Style in American Politics_](http://karws.gso.uri.edu/jfk/conspiracy_theory/the_paranoid_mentality/the_paranoid_style.html).

-"Wicked men, ambitious of power, with hatred of liberty and contempt of law, may fill the place once occupied by Washington and Lincoln, and if this right is conceded, and the calamities of war again befall us, the dangers to human liberty are frightful to contemplate." &mdash; [71 U.S. 2 (1866), _ex parte Milligan_](https://en.wikipedia.org/wiki/Ex_Parte_Milligan), the US Civil War-era case upholding _habeas corpus_ in wartime, even for &quot;aiding the enemy&quot;, and that citizens cannot be tried by military tribunals.
+"Wicked men, ambitious of power, with hatred of liberty and contempt of law, may fill the place once occupied by Washington and Lincoln, and if this right is conceded, and the calamities of war again befall us, the dangers to human liberty are frightful to contemplate." &mdash; [71 U.S. 2 (1866), _ex parte Milligan_](https://en.wikipedia.org/wiki/Ex_Parte_Milligan), the US Civil War-era case upholding _habeas corpus_ in wartime, even for "aiding the enemy", and that citizens cannot be tried by military tribunals.

 "&hellip; political discourse is necessarily symbolic because the facts exceed our curiosity."  &mdash; attributed to